canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 ## Next Steps
 Duration: 2:00

 The goal of this tutorial was to get you up and running quickly using KubeFlow.
-As we verified the installation, we submitted a sample job, called ``tf-cnn``, which executes High Performance Benchmarks, an implementation of several convolutional neural network models.
-In order to create your own job executing your own code, you need to manually create a ``tf-job`` resource and fill the parameters accordingly, including linking to the right docker image.
+As we verified the installation, we submitted a sample job, called `tf-cnn`, which executes High Performance Benchmarks, an implementation of several convolutional neural network models.
+In order to create your own job executing your own code, you need to manually create a `tf-job` resource and fill the parameters accordingly, including linking to the right docker image.

-Recommended reading:
+### Recommended reading

 * [TensorFlow](https://www.tensorflow.org/)
 * [Kubeflow](https://github.com/google/kubeflow)
 * [TensorFlow: CNN Benchmarks](https://github.com/tensorflow/benchmarks/tree/master/scripts/tf_cnn_benchmarks)
 * [Creating a Custom TfJob to serve a TF model](https://github.com/jlewi/kubeflow/blob/28fd44ca51075d9c5c3b4784a1224f480075d5cb/README.ksonnet.md#serve-a-model)
-* [Ksonnet](https://ksonnet.io/) - A CLI-supported framework for extensible Kubernetes configurations
+* [ksonnet](https://ksonnet.io/) - A CLI-supported framework for extensible Kubernetes configurations